National Football League

-The Indianapolis Colts take on the Kansas City Chiefs in the NFL Divisional Round at Arrowhead Stadium on Saturday 12 January.
-If you can’t attend the game in person, here are the 10 best Colts watch bars in Indy and where to watch the Colts play in other key cities.
+Looking for a bar to root for Colts?
+If you can’t attend the game in person, here are the 10 best Indianapolis Colts bars in Indy and where to watch the Colts play in the company of other Colts fans in sports bars several other cities.

 The following sports bars are considered to be friendly to fans of the Indianapolis Colts.
-Some of these watch bars are full fledged Indianapolis Colts hangouts.
-Others attracts lots of Colts fans on game day.
+While some of these watch bars are full fledged Indianapolis Colts hangouts, others attract lots of Colts fans on game day.

 - High Velocity – 10 South West Street, Indianapolis, Indiana.

 - George’s Neighborhood Grill – 6935 Lake Plaza Drive, Indianapolis, Indiana.

 - Kilroy’s Bar N’ Grill – 201 South Meridian Street, Indianapolis, Indiana.

 - Moe and Johnny’s – 5380 North College Avenue, Indianapolis, Indiana.

 - Ale Emporium – 8617 Allisonville Road, Indianapolis, Indiana.